David Franks (loyalist): Death

 By various accounts, Franks died in the Yellow Fever Epidemic of 1793 in Philadelphia, where he was buried in Christ Church Burial Ground.
 Others claim he returned again to England and died at Isleworth in October 1794.

 Family

-Frank's wife died on September 20, 1780, and is interred at Christ Church Burial Ground.
+Franks's wife died on September 20, 1780, and is interred at Christ Church Burial Ground.

 His nephew, Col. David Salisbury Franks, a revolutionary who served as aide to Benedict Arnold, came under further suspicion because of his relationship with his loyalist uncle.

 In 1768, his eldest daughter Abigail married Andrew Hamilton (1745–1813), elder brother of William Hamilton, well-known proprietor of "The Woodlands."
-His youngest daughter Rebecca became the wife of then British colonel (later General) Henry Johnson, and was one of the prominent young Philadelphians who attended the Mischianza Ball.
+His youngest daughter, Rebecca, became the wife of then British colonel (later General) Henry Johnson, and was one of the prominent young Philadelphians who attended the Mischianza Ball.